-Before I started college (when I was young), once I experimented with low carb intake for several days before the match, which I played superbly.
+Before I started college (when I was young), once I experimented with low carb intake for several days before the basketball match, which I played superbly.
 Did I discover the secret to success?

 No wonder the results of scientific research about benefits and risks of LCHF diet are very heterogenic.

-One of the main arguments of pro-LCHF is the fact that low carb diet makes the body spend a significantly higher amount of fats than carbs which supposedly allows for more efficient burning of stored fat (fatty tissue).
+One of the main arguments of pro-LCHF people is the fact that low carb diet makes the body spend a significantly higher amount of fats than carbohydrates, which supposedly allows for more efficient burning of stored fat (fatty tissue).
 In other words, it results in more efficient weight loss when compared to non-carb-restricted diet.

-Bear in mind that carbs have an energy value of 4 kcal per gram, which means that in order to spend 100 kcal of energy, 25 grams of carbs will be used, and the body will release up to 60-75 grams of water.
-So burning 100 kcal of energy will in this case result with the number on the scale being 85 to 100 grams less than the initial one.
+Bear in mind that carbohydrates have an energy value of 4 kcal per gram, which means that in order to spend 100 kcal of energy, 25 grams of carbs will be used, and the body will release up to 60-75 grams of water.
+So burning 100 kcal of energy in this case will result with the number on the scale being 85 to 100 grams less than the initial one.

 This comparison is, of course, simplified, and has other factors to consider, but it points out the state of affairs pretty well.

 Glycogen storage in the body is very limited and takes up between 400 grams in a sedentary population and 900 grams in serious athletes.
 This means that the body in energy deficit will very quickly – generally in a week or two – spend all its glycogen and use as fuel a greater percentage of fat.

 This explains the significant weight loss after the beginning of reduction diet.
 Don't let it amaze or discourage you.
 This is the way our physical machine works and there is no trick that could change that.

 Along with more efficient weight loss, LCHF promises a whole array of health benefits, basing this promise on the thesis that carbohydrates are public enemy number one.